© May 21, 2016, Alexander Sigismund Gruber, Germany, firstname.lastname@example.org

 (Amendment, September 11, 2016): Let me ask a strategic question here.
 Is ecological agriculture able to replace the present system of industrial agriculture on global scale?
 Breaking down this question to the major aspect of solar surface productivity it is the following: Can the loss of crop yield by converting industrial agriculture into ecological agriculture in the developed countries be fully balanced by the increase of yield in the developing countries, when changing from traditional agriculture to organic farming there?

 I cannot find figures, which are directly related to this question on global scale.
 But the expected losses in yield, when converting the conventional industrial agriculture into industrial organic farming are given as high as up to 20% .
 With GM-crops it would be even higher.
 We cannot rely on speculations and make believe, if the food security of mankind is involved.
 In fact Frances Moor Lappé’s example of recent experiments with organic farming (without tractors, majorly relying on composting) in Ethiopia shows that the smallholder framers there could not produce much of a surplus .
 70% of the African population lives from agriculture.
 But 50% of the worlds population lives now in urban areas, whereby they rather purchase food, than produce food.
 And this percentage will be increasing during the coming decades.
 Global agriculture would have to grow by 1,5% annually to catch up with population growth.
 As it looks like presently, global warming will reduce yields especially in the developing countries, but also flash floods are to be expected in Germany for example.
-I am not convinced that this all can be balanced by ecological agriculture (in this decisive point Lappé withholds the source information in his essay, only telling of a 2007 Michigan university study).
+I am not convinced that this all can be balanced by ecological agriculture (in this decisive point Lappé withholds the source information in her essay, only telling of a 2007 Michigan university study).